Skip to main content

 Understanding Pet Travel Requirements for Mexico

-Crossing into Mexico with a pet isn’t overly complicated, but it does require some preparation.
+Crossing into Mexico with a dog or cat isn’t overly complicated, but it does require some preparation.
 First and foremost, you’ll need a health certificate issued by a licensed veterinarian, usually within 10 days of your travel date.
 This certificate confirms that your pet is healthy and free from infectious diseases.
 Alongside the health certificate, you’ll need proof of up-to-date vaccinations, including rabies.

 At the border, Mexican authorities from SENASICA may inspect your pet and ask to see these documents.
 While the inspection process is typically quick, having everything in order will save you from unnecessary delays.